 Handcrafted Ceramics by Christina Maguire

-Discover unique art and organic handcrafted ceramics created on the Wild Atlantic Way in Killala, Co.
+Discover unique art and organic ceramics designed and handmade on the Wild Atlantic Way in Killala, Co.
 Mayo, Ireland.

-Discover unique art and organic handcrafted ceramics created on the Wild Atlantic Way in Killala, Co.
+Discover unique art and organic ceramics designed and handmade on the Wild Atlantic Way in Killala, Co.
 Mayo, Ireland.

 Short documentary on my work created by filmmaker Joe Van Velzen and you'll meet the boss lady, Moose!

-At Mouse House Studio, I take great pride in my heritage within the ceramics industry.
-I hope my great-grandfather, a journeyman potter, would be proud.
-He left Ireland and went to work as a potter in Newcastle Upon Tyne.
-My family has been crafting beautiful quality ceramics for generations, and I continue to honor those traditions with my organic, unique pieces.
+I take great pride in my heritage within the ceramics industry.
+I hope my great-grandfather would be proud.
+He left Ireland and went to work as a potter in Newcastle Upon Tyne and Sunderland.
+I'm learning more about him as I research the Northumberland historical potteries.

 These three pots were the beginning of my exploration into the wild clay of Co.
 Mayo.
 The small roughly formed bowl I made to see if it would hold together after it had dried.
 The pinched bowl on the left behind it, I fired in a bin in my garden to 845ºC.
 Water would slowly drip out of it over a matter of days, so back to the clay.
 The larger bowl I threw on the wheel, mixed with 30% stoneware and was fired in the kiln to 1050ºC.
 There were many ups and downs with adding the proper amount of temper (grog) to the clay and getting the right glaze fits, but the process of digging, slaking, cleaning, sieving, drying, wedging in grog (pre-fired stoneware) is such a grounding process which results in beautiful pottery.